 Constance Wu, Michelle Yeoh, Ken Jeong and Henry Golding are the stars of Crazy Rich Asians, a Jon M. Chu directed comedy based on the novel of the same name by Adele Lim.

 The story follows New Yorker Rachel as she accompanies her longtime boyfriend Nick to his best friend’s wedding in Singapore.
 Visiting Asia for the first time and nervous about meeting her boyfriend’s family, Rachel is unprepared to learn that Nick has neglected to mention a few key details about his life…

 In all honesty, I’m mostly interested in this one because I want a glimpse into the ‘Crazy Rich Asian’ lifestyle.
 I’m also pretty sure that I’ve never watched an English speaking film with what looks like a completely Asian cast.
 Exciting times.

-Netflix are at it again.
-This time they’re bringing us a sequel to 2000’s Ang Lee directed 4 time Oscar winner for Best Foreign Language Film, Best Cinematography, Best Original Film and Best Art Direction, Crouching Tiger, Hidden Dragon…
+Today’s trailer has Netflix bringing us a sequel to 2000’s Ang Lee directed 4 time Oscar winner for Best Foreign Language Film, Best Cinematography, Best Original Film and Best Art Direction, Crouching Tiger, Hidden Dragon…

 Woo-Ping Yuen, rather than Ang Lee is the director of Crouching Tiger, Hidden Dragon: Sword Of Destiny.